The Remarkable Rock Temples of Abu Simbel

 Americans in Egypt During Pandemic

-Communicating via Facebook with two American couples who were currently in Egypt, I peppered them with questions–how safe did they feel and about their experience seeing the wonders of Egypt without the crowds.
+Communicating via Facebook with two American couples who were currently in Egypt, I peppered them with questions.

 Finding a Guide